Many companies have multiple listings and/or secondary listings to other countries.

 Generally, even if the stocks belong to the same company, the issuance is distinctive.
 This basically means they are different shares.
 Logically if they aren't they should have exactly the same price and both stocks move whenever there's a trading activity on one market.

 Here are three main data inputs that cause the variation of output:

 - Risk-Free Rate.
 This varies on each country and we base it on the 10-year government bond rate.
 For example, the risk-free rate for US-listed shares is different from that of UK-listed shares or on any other market.

 - Beta.
 It is a measure of volatility, or risk, in comparison to the market as a whole thus this may also vary on each country since the movement of each market may differ.

 The two above affect the calculation of the Discount Rate that is applied to the future cash flow of a company.
 Learn more about our Discounted Cash Flow Model.

 - Outstanding Shares.
-Since the listings are distinctive, each listings have their corresponding outstanding shares thus they only correspond to a portion of the calculated total value of a company.
+Since the listings are distinctive, each listing have their corresponding outstanding shares thus they only correspond to a portion of the calculated total value of a company.

-When viewing a company report you can actually see the details of the calculations by simply clicking on the Raw Data available just below each of the visuals in the report.
+When viewing a company report you can actually see the details of the calculations by simply clicking on the View Data available just below each of the visuals in the report.